faisalbasra/prayertimes/README.md

-prayertimes
+Prayer Times using Phonegap
 ===========

-Muslim Prayer Times App using Phonegap
+The idea is to have a unified mobile app for Muslim Prayer Times using Phonegap so that It can provide prayer times on all mobile platforms like android, ios, windows, blackberry.